sybrew/the-seo-framework/readme.txt

 		* `get_custom_open_graph_title_from_args()`
 		* `get_custom_field_title_from_args()`
 		* `build_canonical_url()`
-	* TODO The error handler now calculates whether an error is invoked internally or externally, so it can accurately point to the nefarious caller.
+	* The error handler now calculates whether an error is invoked internally or externally of the class, so it can accurately point to the nefarious caller.
+	* Protected or private class variables can no longer be overwritten externally.
+	* Protected or private class variables can no longer be accessed, albeit a warning popped up when doing so.
 * **Filter notes:**
 	* `the_seo_framework_og_image_alt_custom` no longer runs on archive pages.
 * **Class changes:**
+	* Factory: `the_seo_framework()`, all classes:
+		* `__set()` no longer overwrites protected or private variables.
+		* `__get()` no longer returns protected or private variables' values.
 	* Factory: `the_seo_framework()`, in class `The_SEO_Framework\Query`:
 		* **Added:**
 			* Method `is_real_front_page_by_id()`, a simplified home page by ID test.